-Advanced technology development costs amounted to \$9.6 million in the three months ended March 31, 2003, an increase of \$7.2 million from \$2.4 million in the corresponding period of 2002.
-Centrifuge development activities accelerated following the DOE-USEC Agreement signed in June 2002.
-USEC is spending \$150 million over the five-year period beginning July 2002 to demonstrate the American Centrifuge technology and expects spending will be about \$35 million in 2003.
-A significant amount of centrifuge development costs are expected to be charged to expense until commercial plant costs begin to be capitalized.
-Work at centrifuge test facilities in Oak Ridge, Tennessee is underway, and the first four milestones under the DOE-USEC Agreement have been achieved.
+A successful year of experience with its American Centrifuge has given USEC the confidence to accelerate its schedule for commercial plant deployment by one year.
+Advanced technology development costs amounted to \$20.6 million in the six months ended June 30, 2003, an increase of \$13.7 million (or 200%) from \$6.9 million in the corresponding period of 2002.
+Costs for centrifuge development activities increased following the DOE-USEC Agreement signed in June 2002.
+Due to the acceleration of the American Centrifuge demonstration, USEC now expects advanced technology development costs will be about \$45 million in 2003.
+USEC has not changed its total spending estimate of \$150 million for the American Centrifuge demonstration but expects to spend that amount in less than the five years originally projected in June 2002.
+A significant amount of centrifuge development costs are expected to be charged to expense until costs associated with the commercial facility begin to be capitalized.

+Engineering, manufacturing and testing of major components continues at centrifuge test facilities in Oak Ridge, Tennessee, and the first four milestones under the DOE-USEC Agreement have been achieved on or ahead of schedule.
 In December 2002, USEC announced that it will site the American Centrifuge Demonstration Facility lead cascade at the Portsmouth plant in Piketon, Ohio.
 In February 2003, USEC submitted a license application for the lead cascade to the Nuclear Regulatory Commission, and, in March 2003, NRC docketed the application.
-Construction of the lead cascade containing up to 240 full-scale centrifuge machines will begin in 2004.
-The lead cascade is expected to begin operations in 2005 and will be used to gather data to reduce cost, schedule and technology performance uncertainties prior to initiating construction of a commercial plant in 2007.
-A commercial centrifuge plant with capacity to produce 3.5 million SWU per year is expected to cost approximately \$1 to \$1.5 billion.
+USEC expects to achieve the fifth milestone, the manufacture of a centrifuge rotor tube, ahead of the November 2003 milestone date.
+USEC now plans to submit the commercial plant NRC license application in August 2004, seven months ahead of schedule.
+Refurbishing a demonstration facility in Piketon, Ohio, with a lead cascade containing up to 240 full-scale centrifuge machines will begin in 2004.
+The lead cascade is expected to begin operations in 2005 and will be used to gather data to reduce cost, schedule and technology performance uncertainties prior to initiating construction of a commercial plant in 2006.
+A commercial centrifuge plant with capacity to produce 3.5 million SWU per year is expected to cost approximately \$1 - \$1.5 billion.

-On April 30, 2003, USEC announced that it was ending funding for research and development of the SILEX laser-based uranium enrichment process.
-USEC has been funding research and development of SILEX since 1996 when USEC signed an agreement with Silex Systems Limited in Australia.
+In April 2003, USEC announced that it was ending funding for research and development of the SILEX laser-based uranium enrichment process.
+USEC had been funding research and development of SILEX since 1996 when USEC signed an agreement with Silex Systems Limited in Australia.
 Although the SILEX process is capable of enriching uranium, it is still in the early stage of development and faces numerous technological hurdles that must be overcome.
-USEC has decided to focus its advanced technology efforts on the demonstration and deployment of the American Centrifuge uranium enrichment technology.
-With the termination of the agreement, rights to develop the SILEX technology for uranium enrichment revert back to Silex Systems Limited.
+USEC has decided to focus its advanced technology efforts on the demonstration and deployment of the American

+Centrifuge uranium enrichment technology.
+USEC is resolving issues relating to termination of the agreement with Silex Systems Limited.
+Upon termination, rights to develop the SILEX technology for uranium enrichment revert back to Silex Systems Limited.